 Below is additional information on how to handle irritation and discomfort.
 You can also watch some INSTRUCTION VIDEOS for resourceful information.

 Teeth tenderness can occur for about 4-5 days after the initial placement of the orthodontic appliances and also after each adjustment.
-This discomfort is similar to a headache type of feeling.
+This discomfort is similar to the feeling of a headache.
 Discomfort can be relieved by over-the-counter pain relievers such as Tylenol, Advil, or Ibuprofen.
 Please follow the dosage recommended on the bottle.
 A warm washcloth can be placed over the jaw to relieve discomfort.

 Irritation of cheek tissues can occur after initial placement of braces.
 Placing wax over the areas of irritation can reduce discomfort.
-Rising warm salt water can also soothe the cheek lining.
+Rinsing with warm salt water can also soothe the cheek lining.
 As time goes by, the cheek tissues will toughen up and sensitivity will decrease.